adriansobczyk/google_search/README.md

 1. Run interface.py.
 2. Select Excel file.
 Make sure that it contains 3 columns: *Link*, *Keyword*, *Page*.
 3. Add a filename.
 No need to add file extension.
 Program will create *.xlsx* file automatically.
-4. Click on *Start Search* button.
+4. Click on *Run Script* button.

 #### Approach 3

-To run program this way just double click in interface.exe that is placed in exe/dist and follow steps from __Approach 2__.
+To run program this way just go to exe/dist and follow steps from __Approach 2__.

 ## Authors